 Keep it warm

-Nobody will want to use a space that’s always cold and draughty, so talk to a local remodeling company about retrofit heating options such as extending the existing central heating ductwork and/or installing electric baseboard or fan-driven wall heaters.
+Nobody will want to use a space that’s always cold and draughty, so talk to a local remodeling company about retrofit heating options such as extending the existing central heating ductwork and/or installing electric baseboards or fan-driven wall heaters.

 Insulating the walls is also a good idea to help keep heat in during the colder months, and prevent the cool air from leaking out in the warmer, summer months.
 Most garage walls and ceilings aren’t insulated as standard, and drywall, if already installed, needs to be removed and replaced with insulation.
-Your chosen remodeling firm will use conventional fiberglass roll insulation, rockwool or sprayed foam to insulate the walls and fiberglass batts for the ceiling.
+Your chosen remodeling firm will use conventional fiberglass roll insulation, Rockwool, or sprayed foam to insulate the walls and fiberglass batts for the ceiling.

 Replace or insulate the garage door